treforevans/treforevans.github.io/index.md

 <img align="left" style="width: 250px; height: auto; object-fit: contain" hspace="10" src="/imgs/trefor.jpg">
-I am currently a PhD candidate at the University of Toronto conducting machine learning research on Bayesian methods for big data.
+I am a PhD student at the University of Toronto.
-Much of my work has involved scaling Gaussian Processes, as well as discrete latent variable models, and deep latent variable models.
+My research focuses on developing Bayesian inference algorithms for complex models that scale to large datasets.
-I am an inherently curious individual with a diverse range of interests and I like dabbling in new fields and applications.
+I am also the chief developer of the software package D3ACE that is used by Pratt & Whitney Canada for next-generation jet-engine design, a position I've held for the past 5 years.
-If you are interested in collaborating on an application, please reach out to me! <br />
+Before my PhD, I completed a BASc in Engineering Science at the University of Toronto.
 <br />
 <!--[<a href="files/TreforEvans-CV.pdf">CV</a>]-->
 [<a href="https://scholar.google.ca/citations?user=oNL-h7UAAAAJ">Google Scholar</a>]